dipanshuhappy/basic_eth_icp/README.md

-# Running the Ethereum Interaction Program in Rust
+# Running the Ethereum Interaction Program in ICP

 This guide will walk you through setting up your development environment and running a ICP canister program designed for interacting with the Ethereum blockchain, specifically using the Sepolia testnet.